 Even modest amounts invested in real assets could produce substantial wealth.
-A contribution of as little as \$500 per year for 40 years at only a 4 percent return would yield \$50,000. possess but on the hope that politicians elected 20 and 30 years from now will raise taxes on tomorrow's workers.
+A contribution of as little as \$500 per year for 40 years at a 4 percent return would yield \$50,000.
+As a rule, lower-income Americans do not participate in financial markets.
+Under Social Security, their retirement income depends not on assets they possess but on the hope that a Congress elected 20 or 30 years from now will raise taxes on tomorrow's workers.
 In fact, the Supreme Court has ruled in Flemming vs. Nestor (1960) that workers and beneficiaries have no legal ownership over their benefits, even after a lifetime of paying taxes into the system.

 Moreover, the Social Security system may discourage individuals from saving on their own.
-A Congressional Budget Office study concluded

-"the Social Security system most likely has had a negative impact on private saving."11
+A Congressional Budget Office study concluded "the Social Security system most likely has had a negative impact on private saving."
+13

-11 Congressional Budget Office, "Social Security And Private Saving: A Review Of The Empirical Evidence," July 1998.
+13 Congressional Budget Office, "Social Security And Private Saving: A Review Of The Empirical Evidence," July 1998